Skip to main content

 Coarse permit prices

-All Department of Agriculture, Environment and Rural Affairs (DAERA) permits in the table below are only valid for the coarse season from January to December on the DAERA Public Angling Estate fisheries.
-This includes coarse fisheries.
+The DAERA coarse permits in the table below are valid for the coarse season from January to December when fishing for coarse.

-Over 60s Concessionary season coarse permit for aged 60 and over* Two rods at any one time £17.50
+60 years and over Concessionary season coarse permit for aged 60 and over £17.50

-Anglers with a disability Concessionary season coarse permit and permit for anglers with a disability*.
-(More below) Two rods at any one time £17.50
+Anglers with a disability Concessionary season coarse permit and permit for anglers with a disability - more below £17.50

 Paperless